 Oliver Wang started his career in marketing at Quinstreet, a digital marketing agency.
 After learning the fundamentals of digital marketing, Oliver joined the UA team at Nexon where he had the good fortune of working on a slew of iconic franchise gaming titles and fulfilling his childhood dream of working on the Maplestory franchise, whose games he grew up with.
-More recently, Oliver joined Elevate Labs as their first ever UA hire and is now Head of Marketing at Cinamon Games.
+Oliver was formerly Elevate Labs’ first ever UA hire and is now Head of Marketing at Cinamon Games.

 Read Oliver’s blog: “How I Survived (and Thrived) Running UA at a Mobile App Startup”

 In your own words, could you tell us about the apps that you manage?

 I manage Elevate, our flagship brain-training app, and Balance, our newly-released meditation app.
 Elevate is a brain-training tool with 35+ games that boost practical skills like math, reading, writing, and speaking.
 We serve millions of users around the world, from students trying to find an edge in the classroom, to working professionals looking to improve productivity, to retirees aiming to stay sharp.
 It’s also a recipient of Apple’s App of the Year award.